gdonald/grit/book/src/language-tour.md

 # Language Tour

-Grit currently focuses on arithmetic expressions.
+Grit is a scripting language that transpiles to Rust.
+It supports arithmetic expressions, variables, and user-defined functions.
 Source programs are tokenized, parsed into an Abstract Syntax Tree (AST), and then transpiled to Rust code.

-## Example
+## Arithmetic Expressions

 ```text
 (10 + 20) * (30 - 15) / 5